dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">MVC - List Example:</mark>

-Classes /layouts needed?
+Classes/layouts needed?

 <mark style="background: #AD21D9;">For View bit:</mark>
-- Listview Layout to display list etc
+- ``Listview`` Layout to display list etc
 - Row layout

 <mark style="background: #AD21D9;">For Model bit:</mark>
-- What “data” is involved?
+- What "data" is involved?
 What can be done to it?
 Is there a dB involved?
 - Put dB connection/operations into separate class(es) to the activity – then other activities can use this class for dB connection and operations and code is centralised

 <mark style="background: #AD21D9;">For Controller bit:</mark>